BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

  - Items to comment your package shipping jobs - a first step in keeping track of package shipping objects
  - Miscellaneous tips and techniques

+ ## Setting up Package Shipments

+ These are recommended steps for setting up

+ - Check the RJCLROOT value on your Defaults table.
+Techdoc says...

+    "The generation of the remote copy and delete job stream is controlled by the C1DEFLTS specification for RJCLROOT keyword.
+RJCLROOT specifies the member root for the package ship remote JCL model."

+- If you modify any of the CSIQSENU or CSIQOPTN members, consider placing them into an override library, separate from the Endevor product library.
+Then, make sure your override libraary(s) are concatenated in your C1BMXJOB, or whatever equivalent you are using.
+Where you see a CSIQOPTN, or a CSIQSENU library, you may concatenate your override library above it.
+See also the **Tips and Techniques** section below.

+- Comment the members you modify.

 ## Commenting Package Shipment Jobs